HewlettPackard/oneview-prometheus-grafana-connector/README.md

 ## Overview
-This repo contains code and configuration for connector for HPE hardware and prometheus and grafana.
+This repo contains code and configuration for connector between HPE hardware and prometheus/grafana.
 The goal of the connector is monitor hardware alerts using prometheus and grafana.

 ## Components of connector